Approximation and Convergence of Large Atomic Congestion Games: Congestion Games: Definitions and Notations

-Since, for each type, only strategies with minimum cost are used, all the used strategies have the same cost.
-As a consequence, any strategy flow decomposition of $\eq{\loadprof}$ yields an equilibrium.
-The set of \aclp{WE} of the game $\game^{\infty}$ will be denoted by $\WE(\game^{\infty})$.
+Because only strategies with minimum cost are used, all the strategies used by any given type have the same cost and, as a consequence, any strategy flow decomposition of $\widehat{\boldsymbol{x}}$ yields an equilibrium.
+The set of Wardrop equilibria of the nonatomic game $\Gamma^{\infty}$ will be denoted by $\WE(\Gamma^{\infty})$.

-\subsection{Weighted congestion games}
+\subsection{Weighted Congestion Games}